North Carolina Social Security Disability Attorney

 Navigating Complex Regulations

 The Social Security Administration has its own rules and regulations that it will follow when deciding a disability claim.
-An SSDI lawyer who knows the rules can look at your medical evidence to make the correct legal argument to the decision maker.
+An SSDI lawyer who knows the rules can review your medical evidence to present the correct legal argument to the decision-maker.

-How much are Social Security Disability Attorney Fees?
+How much do Social Security Disability Attorney Fees cost?

 Currently, SSA allows attorneys to charge up to 25% of the client’s back pay, up to a maximum of $9,200.
 For example, if the client attains $10,000 in back pay, the attorney will receive $2,500.
 If the client receives $100,000 in back pay, the attorney gets $9,200.

-In addition to attorney fees, attorneys often ask clients to reimburse them for the costs of obtaining medical records, as the SSA does not cover these expenses for attorneys.
+In addition to attorney fees, attorneys often ask clients to reimburse them for the costs of obtaining medical records, as the SSA does not cover these expenses.
 At my firm, these costs can range from $30 to $150-ish, depending on the volume of my client’s medical records.

 Can I get disability if I have been diagnosed with ______?